rachelbouhier/rachelbouhier/README.md

 - 👩‍💻 I’m a junior developer who loves everything that sparkles and delicious cakes ! (and promise I always share what I bake).

+- 🐣 In my previous life, I studied Translation and Communication (I'm trilingual: French, English and German) and I worked in Digital Marketing in the Fashion industry.

 - 💃 I love dancing to disco music, I sew in my spare time and I love trying out new restaurants and bars in Paris !

 - 💪 I'm a feminist who deeply believes that we need more diversity in the tech industry.
 If you think so too then we'll get along nicely.